markkhoo/Twitter-API-Example/README.md

 # Twitter-API-Example
 Just a test for the twitter API.
 This uses the [Standard v1.1](https://developer.twitter.com/en/docs/twitter-api/v1) Twitter API.
+Filtered and Sampled Streams are retired in v1.1.
+Twitter streams can be accesed in v2 API.

 ## Technologies Used
 * [twitter for Node.js](https://www.npmjs.com/package/twitter)